---

 Since MotherDuck is hosted in the cloud, one of the benefits of MotherDuck is better and faster interoperability with Amazon S3.
-MotherDuck's "hybrid mode" automatically routes queries that query Amazon S3 to MotherDuck's execution runtime in the cloud rather than executing these queries locally.
+MotherDuck's [Dual Execution](/concepts/architecture-and-capabilities#dual-execution) automatically routes queries against cloud storage to MotherDuck's execution runtime in the cloud rather than executing them locally.

 MotherDuck supports several cloud storage providers, including [Azure](/integrations/cloud-storage/azure-blob-storage.mdx), [Google Cloud](/integrations/cloud-storage/google-cloud-storage.mdx) and [Cloudflare R2](/integrations/cloud-storage/cloudflare-r2).